anand5387/test-task/README.md

 Points would Improve on Real project
 -------------------------------------
-1. Ember Cli Mirage and Ember Try Add on can be used for Development and Test versions.
+1. Ember Cli Mirage and Ember Try Add-on can be used for Development and Test versions.
 It will give better execution on all states.
-To make presentational - Local Dev version also connecting to Actual API.
+To make presentational - Local Dev version also now connecting to Actual API.
 2. Loading navigation can be animated.
 3. Search will be enhanced to support - Auto Search based on Country and City
 4. W3C standards and SEO will be done.